dlr-eoc/code-de-tools/NOTES.md

 mirror providing access to Sentinel prodcuts.
 The script is intended to be run in a cron job.
 Instructions are included in the README.md and in the script header itself.

+:warning: Note: To use this interface you need to separately sign-up for an account: https://code-de.org/dhus/#/self-registration